Kevin Labanc: Playing career

+On October 8, 2025, Labanc was signed by the Shanghai Dragons to play for the remainder of the 2025–26 KHL season.

 Personal life

 Kevin Labanc is the son of Milan Labanc, a former Slovak professional ice hockey player and his wife Anika.
 They emigrated from Slovakia to the United States in 1994 and settled in Brooklyn.
 He speaks Slovak.